British beverage giant Diageo to market Cuban rum

-HAVANA (Reuters) - A European subsidiary of British beverage giant Diageo Plc (DGE.L) signed a joint venture deal with state-run Cuba Ron SA on Monday to market Santiago de Cuba Rum, in defiance of U.S. efforts to dissuade investment in the Communist-run country.
+HAVANA, Aug 12 (Reuters) - British beverage giant Diageo Plc signed a joint venture deal with state-run Cuba Ron SA on Monday to market Santiago de Cuba Rum, in defiance of U.S. efforts to dissuade investment in the Communist-run country.

 The agreement comes at a time when the United States is ramping up sanctions on Cuba and trying to thwart foreign investment there.